quminzhi/Algorithm/Algorithm/Search/README.md

         }

         // if (i) skip the first vertex (iteration)
-        // no connection from ver to spinning graph if (i && dist[ver] == inf) return -1;
+        // no connection from ver to spinning graph found if (i && dist[ver] == inf) return -1;

         // add into the spinning graph